 Fighting for child custody with a co-parent who is suffering from substance abuse issues can be very difficult.
 Convincing a family court judge to restrict parental rights will take evidence, documentation, and effective litigating.
 Child custody lawyers provide the following benefits to parents who are fighting for custody:

-- Filing mistake-free paperwork and motions
+- Filing mistake-free paperwork, motions, and restraining orders

 - Help with collecting and presenting evidence